abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 It's a function that creates an object type, and prepares the object for use. which implements a reusable object creation code.

+- Their name should start with a capital letter to indicate that they are constructors and not regular functions
 - Usually, constructors do not have a `return` statement.
 Their task is to write all necessary stuff into `this`, and it automatically becomes the result.
 But if there is a `return` statement, then:

   - If `return` is called with an object, then the object is returned instead of `this`.